MicrosoftDocs/windows-dev-docs/terminal/customize-settings/themes.md

 ## Window

+These settings are used to configure the appearance of the whole of the window of the Terminal.

+**Property name:** `window`

 ### Application theme

 This sets the UI theme of the application.
 This will stylize items such as buttons, the command palette, and other application UI elements.
 It can either be light or dark. `"system"` will use the same theme as Windows.